Have you seen my popular Strawberry Emotions Matching Game for Toddlers? Today’s Watermelon Emotions Matching Game goes perfectly with it!

 Are you looking for other simple matching games for toddlers?
 I’ve got you covered!

-Subscribe to my newsletter and receive an email twice a week with news from our house and links to all new posts!
+Subscribe to my newsletter and receive emails with activity and teaching ideas, printables, news from our house, and occasional special offers!

-If you prefer daily updates, you have the option of subscribing to my RSS feed or my printables RSS feed on the same page.
+If you prefer updates whenever I post something new, you have the option of subscribing to my RSS feed or my printables RSS feed on the same page.
 If you ever want to stop receiving emails from me, you can, of course, unsubscribe at any time.

 Join me in my Facebook group where we discuss simple play ideas for young kids every day!